-Few businesses or organisations can ignore the power of social media, and especially Facebook.
-Globally Facebook has over 2 billion monthly active users, making it a prime target for many businesses’ marketing efforts.
+Few businesses or organisations can ignore the power of social media, and particularly Facebook, which has over 2 billion monthly active users, making it a prime target for many businesses’ marketing efforts.

-As well as the domestic market Facebook is a very effective way to reach consumers in new markets, both in B2C sectors and increasingly in B2B.
+As well as the domestic market Facebook is a very effective way to reach consumers in new markets, both in the B2C and B2B sectors.
 In fact, it can play an important role throughout a global expansion plan, providing a market research opportunity at the start, and culminating in on-going engagement and customer retention activities once a product or business has launched on the market.

-But to reach consumers you need to speak their language.
-This means not only translating Facebook posts into your target language but, most importantly, communicating with them in a relevant way.
+But to reach consumers in overseas markets you need to speak their language.
+This means not only translating Facebook posts but, more importantly, communicating with your customers in a relevant way.
 Often just translating your Facebook updates designed for the UK market is not enough.
 Instead, just as with many other marketing translations, it needs to be localised for the specific market.